Khader9Jber/Khader9Jber/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=00FF00&size=24&width=500&lines=Competitive+Programmer;Software+Engineer;Cybersecurity+Specialist;and+Problem+Solving+Instructor!;Nice+to+meet+you...)](https://git.io/typing-svg)

-I am a college student with deep experience in Software Development and some other fields, living with the goal to be the best, and I have the ambition and the spirit for this!
+I am a Software Engineer and Cybersecurity Specialist with deep knowledge in many IT fields.
+Living with the goal to be the best... and I have the ambition and the spirit for this.

 ## Programming Languages & Frameworks